-- Discussions with staff and Governors about how the School promotes safeguarding through curricular and extra-curricular activities, School policies and procedures. - Attending safeguarding training led by the School and external agencies - Liaising with Designated Safeguarding Lead and providing feedback from such meetings for all Governors - Receiving, and feeding back on, monitoring reports from the Designated Safeguarding Lead detailing the number and type of incidents recorded in School - Ensuring the Safeguarding Policy is reviewed and monitored annually - Ensuring that staff and Governors receive relevant training - Ensuring sufficient time and resources are allocated to allow the Designated Safeguarding Lead(s) to fulfil their responsibilities - Reporting back to the relevant committee or the Governing Body as and when appropriate - Awareness of the importance of confidentiality
+- a) Discussions with staff and Governors about how the School promotes safeguarding through curricular and extra-curricular activities, School policies and procedures.
+Such developments are included in the termly head teacher's report and newsletters. - b) Attending safeguarding training led by the School and external agencies - c) Liaising with Designated Safeguarding Lead and providing feedback from such meetings for all Governors - d) Receiving, and feeding back on, monitoring reports from the Designated Safeguarding Lead detailing the number and type of incidents recorded in School - e) Ensuring the Safeguarding Policy is reviewed and monitored annually - f) Ensuring that staff and Governors receive relevant training - g) Ensuring sufficient time and resources are allocated to allow the Designated Safeguarding Lead(s) to fulfil their responsibilities - h) Reporting back to the relevant committee or the Governing Body as and when appropriate - i) Awareness of the importance of confidentiality

-2.5 The Role of All School Staff
+13.0 The Role of All School Staff